Web-Wizards-ENTC/Transformer/README.md

 ---

 ### **Test Data**
-The repository includes seed data for initial testing, with a minimum of **5 transformer records**.
+The repository includes seed data for initial testing.
 Each of these records contains baseline images for all three environmental conditions: sunny, cloudy, and rainy.

 ---